 Additional Information Areas – to Ensure Long-Term Usability

 An archive must create AIPs as part of the preservation process.
-Many of these components may only be known by the participants in the project and this Recommended Practice provides guidance for the project participants to help ensure that the information is captured, as part of the required Additional Information.
+Many of the components that form the AIPs may only be known by the participants in the project.
+This Recommended Practice provides guidance for the project participants to help ensure that the information is captured, as part of the required Additional Information.